kmatarese/glide/README.md

 ```

 In this case it is also necessary to specify the cursor_type so
-`RowSQLExtractor` can create a dict-based cursor for query execution.
+`RowSQLExtractor` can create a dict-based cursor for query execution within
+the subprocess as required by `RowSQLExtractor`.

 > **Note:** any args/kwargs passed to RuntimeContext will be passed to the
 function when called.